COP29: Renewables boom, but countries cling to fossil fuels – DW – 11/20/2024

 Middling results for the EU, Germany, Egypt and Brazil

-The EU slipped one spot down the ranking to 17th place and scored a "medium" rating for its overall climate performance.
+The European Union slipped one spot down the ranking to 17th place and scored a "medium" rating for its overall climate performance.

 While the authors described the bloc's climate protection — based on the EU Green Deal— as major progress, they said measures it had taken so far didn't amount to a fair share of global greenhouse gas emissions cuts.
 The authors called on the bloc to stop financing fossil fuels and fulfill pledges to phase out oil and gas subsidies by 2025.